firebolt-db/godocs/docs/Guides/exporting-data.md

 ---
 layout: default
-title: Exporting query results
+title: Exporting data
 parent: Guides
 ---

-# Exporting query results
+# Exporting data

 Firebolt has two ways to save query data to use and analyze outside of Firebolt.